 This section covers NHL in children.
 Learn more about adult NHL .

-There are three major categories of NHL in children.
-They are distinguished from one another by how the cells look under a microscope.
+There are 3 major categories of NHL in children.
+The category is identified by how the cells look under a microscope.

 Burkitt lymphoma.
-This type of B-cell lymphoma commonly affects the bone marrow and central nervous system (brain and spinal cord).
-Burkitt lymphoma is one of the fastest growing types of cancer.
+This type of B-cell lymphoma commonly affects the bone marrow and central nervous system, which means the brain and spinal cord.
+Burkitt lymphoma is 1 of the fastest growing types of cancer.
 It most often develops in the abdomen and may spread to other organs, including the brain.
 Burkitt lymphoma accounts for about 40% of NHL in children in the United States.

-Large cell non-Hodgkin lymphoma (LCL).
-LCL, which accounts for about 25% of childhood NHL, may develop in the throat, abdomen, lymph tissue of the neck, or near the thymus (behind the breastbone).
+Large cell lymphoma (LCL).
+LCL, which accounts for about 25% of childhood NHL, may develop in the throat, abdomen, lymph tissue of the neck, or near the thymus.
 LCL is further classified into subtypes.
-The most common subtypes of LCL include large B-cell lymphoma (15%), which develops from B cells, and anaplastic large cell lymphoma (ALCL; 10%), which commonly develops from T cells but can arise rarely from B cells.
+The most common subtypes of LCL include large B-cell lymphoma (15%), which develops from B cells, and anaplastic large cell lymphoma (ALCL; 10%), which most often develops from T cells but can rarely arise from B cells.

 Lymphoblastic lymphoma (LBL).
 LBL accounts for about 30% of all childhood NHL.
 It most often develops in lymph nodes in the chest area (mediastinum) behind the breastbone (near the thymus gland) and can spread to the surface of the brain, the bone marrow, other lymph nodes, and the membranes surrounding the heart and lungs.